 Use of Facebook pixels

-Within our online offer is the so-called „Facebook Pixel“ of the social network Facebook, which is owned by Facebook Inc., 1 Hacker Way, Menlo Park, CA 94025, USA, or if you are located in the EU, Facebook Ireland Ltd. , 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland is operated („Facebook“), used.
-With the help of the Facebook pixel, Facebook is able to designate the visitors of our offer as a target group for the presentation of advertisements, so-called „Facebook Ads“.
-Accordingly, we use the Facebook pixel to display the Facebook ads we have been sent only to those Facebook users who have also shown an interest in our website.
-This means that with the help of the Facebook pixel it will be ensured that our Facebook ads will meet the potential interest of the users and not be annoying.
-With the help of the Facebook pixel, we can also understand the effectiveness of the Facebook ads for statistical and market research purposes by seeing if users were redirected to our site after clicking on a Facebook ad.
+Within our website, the so-called “Facebook Pixel” of the social network Facebook, which is owned by Facebook Inc., 1 Hacker Way, Menlo Park, CA 94025, USA, or if you are located in the EU, Facebook Ireland Ltd. , 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland is operated (“Facebook”), is used.
+With the help of the Facebook pixel, Facebook is able to designate the visitors of our website as a target group for the presentation of advertisements, so-called “Facebook Ads”.
+Accordingly, we use Facebook pixel to display our Facebook ads only to those Facebook users who have also shown an interest in our website.
+This means that, with the help of the Facebook pixel, it will be ensured that our Facebook ads will meet the potential interest of the users and not be annoying.
+Furthermore, with the help of Facebook pixel, we can also understand the effectiveness of our Facebook ads for statistical and market research purposes by seeing if users were redirected to our site after clicking on a Facebook ad.